 The cynics out there are lining up and whispering (or besides some folks in the Cubs’ organization who got the whole thing rolling, perhaps it would be more appropriate to say they are “attempting to ‘yell’ as loudly as possible from a comments section”) that Thames is on PEDs.
 First of all, we should be at a point where people recognize the ridiculousness of this sort of speculation, even if Thames is absolutely ripped.
 If Dee Gordon, who looks about as much like a PED-user as I do like George Clooney, and his suspension didn’t dispel the notion that we shouldn’t be judging books by their covers, I don’t know what would.
 Thames has already been tested three times, so folks should probably lay off the PED accusations until there’s some evidence and just sit back and enjoy the show.
 (It should also be noted that Thames is on the record as saying he has “lots of blood and urine,” which is just about perfect.)

 Sure, he’s a 30-year-old baseball player whom most of us had forgotten about having success at an unprecedented level.
 But these things happen, and it’s only thanks to the fact that it’s happening right at the beginning of the season that we are all paying so much attention to it.
 Thames has a different routine now and has been hitting in a different league for multiple years.
-We never know how a player’s abilities are going to translate when he comes over from a different league, and then you can combine that with the fact that we’ve seen plenty of players blossom in their late twenties.
+We never know how a player’s abilities are going to translate to the MLB, and then you can combine that with the fact that we’ve seen plenty of players blossom in their late twenties.
 The real answer here is that Thames is a much improved player who radically improved his plate discipline and, if we’re being honest, has had a heaping helping of luck, as well.

 That HR/FB rate that we talked about earlier is clear insanity and there’s simply no way it can continue.
 Pitchers are going to adjust how they pitch Thames and there’s simply no way that all of those fly balls are going to make it out of the park.
 That doesn’t mean we can’t enjoy it right now, though.
 Here’s to hoping that Thames’ removal from the game was precautionary and that he’s back soon to crush the absolute snot out of the ball for a little bit longer before this beautiful thing ends.
 And if it does actually continue, I look forward to Thames breaking some records in the intentional walk department.